hypi-universe/docs-legacy/_posts/2019-09-25-text-classification-with-deep-learning.md

 post_date: 2019-09-25 19:57:42
 ---
 <!-- wp:heading {"level":3} -->
-<h3>Introduction </h3>
+<h3>Introduction</h3>
 <!-- /wp:heading -->

 <!-- wp:paragraph -->

-<p>Text classification is a supervised machine learning task where text documents are classified into different categories depending upon the content of the text.
+Text classification is a supervised machine learning task where text documents are classified into different categories depending upon the content of the text.
 Some of the most common examples of text classification include sentimental analysis, spam or ham email detection, intent classification, public opinion mining, etc. Rule-based, machine learning and deep learning approaches have been developed for text classification.
 Deep learning approaches for text classification are further divided into two types: Supervised learning and unsupervised learning.
-In this article, you will study a supervised deep learning technique for text classification.  </p>
+In this article, you will study a supervised deep learning technique for text classification.

 <!-- /wp:paragraph -->

 <!-- wp:heading -->